xko/files-fu/README.md

 The task is very open-ended, and the assgnment allows much room for the interpretation.
 A lot of work where therefore put into extracting the requriements, coming up with reasonable assumptions, making implementation choices etc - this is all documented in the [tickets](../../issues/).
-Most important are collected on [Overview board](../../projects/5), which aims to provide good coverage of the features requested by the assignment and the questions it opens for discussion - both implemented and omitted in this demo.
+Most important are collected on [Overview board](../../projects/5), please refer there for technical discussion, design notes etc.
+This README focuses further on now to build and run the demo.

 ### Running it